ForModLabUHel/forClimate/README_mottiprebas.md

-# Framework to run PREBAS and Motti under changing climate.
+# Framework to run PREBAS and Motti under changing climate
 One idea is to use Python as a glue to run PREBAS (i.e. R) and Motti (i.e. Pascal binary or shared library) interchangeably.
 The data exchange can be with files and Motti command line parameters.